chizakura/minesweeper/README.md

 ### MVP/PostMVP - 5min

 The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.
+Carefully decide what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP

 - Title and board
 - Click a square that is empty
-- Show all bombs when clicked
+- Show all bombs when a bomb is clicked
 - Add counters to board
 - Add flags to board
 - Remove flags from board
-- Click all empty squares to win
+- Click all empty squares to win or flag all bombs

 #### PostMVP

 - Number hints that show if a bomb is hidden nearby

 Time frames are also key in the development cycle.
 You have limited time to code all phases of the game.
 Your estimates can then be used to evalute game possibilities based on time needed and the actual time you have before game must be submitted.
 It's always best to pad the time by a few hours so that you account for the unknown so add and additional hour or two to each component to play it safe.

 | Component | Priority | Estimated Time | Time Invested | Actual Time |
 | --- | :---: |  :---: | :---: | :---: |